Issue Deep Dive

 What is the current government's outlook on agricultural ODA?

 Rome hosts the main UN agencies tasked with addressing food security, agriculture, and sustainable development issues.
 FAO, WFP, and IFAD are together referred to as the Rome Agri-food Hub.
-The government has a close relationship with these agencies and Italy’s development cooperation in agriculture is, therefore, heavily influenced by the policies of the Rome Agri-food Hub.
+The government has a close relationship with these agencies, which inform Italy’s development cooperation in agriculture.

 Key bodies